kshaffer/courses/as3-unit2.md

 - Transcribe the melody of a classical-style instrumental theme.
 - Transcribe the harmonic progression of a classical-style instrumental theme.
-- Identify the formal structure (period, sentence, hybrid, compound theme, or a single phrase) of a classical-style instrumental theme.
+- Recognize by ear the formal structure (period, sentence, hybrid, compound theme, or a single phrase) of a classical-style instrumental theme.
 - Recognize by ear the *galant* schemata of a classical-style instrumental theme.

 Assessment tasks will include multiple short classical themes or phrases, or one longer theme.
 Each assessment will receive four marks of N/A/P, corresponding to these four objectives.
 Perfect or near-perfect accuracy is required for a mark of P. Assessments will take place in-class and will involve either a short number of hearings (via a recording or a piano performance) or a short amount of time in which to transcribe a passage while listening via Spotify (or the like).
 Half-credit will be given for objectives that are completed outside of class and/or with the assistance of an instrument or software.